-Join the Tubman Project to learn new skills and help create open source tools for public defenders.
+Join the Tubman Project to learn new skills and help create open source tools for public defenders and/or their clients.
 We're looking for developers and attorneys since legal considerations will be just as important as technical ones.
 More to the point, they'll often be intertwined.
 For example, is there a possibility that communications across your app's encrypted channel may be subject to discovery?

 What is a hackathon anyway?
 Joshua Tauberer puts it this way, and we tend to agree:

 Hacking is creative problem solving.
 (It does not have to involve technology.)
 A hackathon is any event of any duration where people come together to solve problems.
 Most hackathons I’ve run also have a parallel track for workshops.Participants typically form groups of about 2-5 individuals, take out their laptops (if the event is technology themed), and dive into problems.
 Training workshops are a great parallel track especially for newcomers but also for all participants. -How to Run a Successful Hackathon

 What is the Tubman Project?
 The short answer, a collection of civic minded technologist working to help improve the criminal justice system.
 For a longer answer, check out this post by Tubman Project director Darrell Malone describing his work with Tubman and the last hackathon we hosted together back in November—The Tubman Project.

 Is there a cash prize?
 Yes.
 There will be $3,000 in prizes (a $2,000 Grand Prize, and $1,000 for the runner up).

 Is there a set challenge?
 Only that you build a tool to help public defenders or their clients.
 After that, it's up to the judges to pick the "best."
 You can learn about our judges by clicking on their names.
 They are Darrell Malone, Adrian Angus, Anthony Benedetti (the head of MA's public defenders), Dyane O'Leary, and Cynthia Mousseau.